K-S Paddle Dryer / Processor

 Komline-Sanderson offers vapor tight designs for applications with volatile organic compounds (VOCs) or hazardous materials.
 Temperature sensitive materials can be dried at low temperatures under vacuum.

-For the drying of sludge and industrial by-products visit K-S Sludge Dryer.
+For the indirect drying of sludge and industrial by-products visit K-S Sludge Dryer.

-For the drying of biosolids and biological sludge visit K-S Biosolids Dryer.
+For the indirect drying of biosolids and biological sludge visit K-S Biosolids Dryer.

 The K-S Paddle Dryer is indirectly heated with steam or thermal fluid (hot oil).
 This provides for high energy efficiencies and low off-gas volumes.
 Heat transfer mediums of up to 750 °F can be used.
 Hot sweep gas can be employed to prevent condensation in the vapor space or downstream of the dryer.